Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: EXPERIMENTS

-Then we evaluate \methodName and baselines for estimating the differential epigenetic network across low and high gene expression states.
-Studies have shown that epigenetic factors (like histone modifications (HMs)) interact to regulate gene expression \cite{suganuma2008crosstalk}.
-Understanding how epigenetic network vary can help in developing ‘epigenetic drugs’ for diseases like cancer.
-Here the prior knowledge is that signals spatially closer to each other along the genome coordinate are more likely to interact in the gene regulation process.
+In this experiment, we evaluate \methodName and baselines for estimating the differential epigenetic network between low and high gene expression.
+Cellular diversity is attributed to cell type-specific patterns of gene expression, in turn associated with a complex regulation mechanism.
+Studies have shown that epigenetic factors(like histone modifications(HMs)), act combinatorially to regulate gene expression \citep{suganuma2008crosstalk,berger2007complex}.

-Again, we don't have ground truth and therefore use a downstream classification task to check the performance of differential estimation.
-Figure~\ref{fig:hm} reports the average test set performance across the three cell types we tried (i.e. three different datasets). $y-$axis shows the test accuracy by \methodName and $x-$axis shows the best performing baseline. \methodName outperforms both DIFFEE and JEEK.
-JEEK can incorporate extra weight evidence but estimates two networks separately.
-Figure~\ref{fig:hmheat} visualizes the epigenetic networks learnt by \methodName and DIFFEE. \methodName makes use of the spatial prior about genome, therefore its estimated network appears more consistent with biological validations.
-For instance we found the estimated interactions between promoter mark and distal promoter mark were reported by \cite{dong2012modeling} before. \footnote{We consider five core HM marks across three major cell types from the REMC database \cite{kundaje2015integrative}.
-Each HM contributes $25$ bins of features around a gene. \sref{subsec:exp2more} includes more details of HMs, cell types, priors and results.}